draeger-lab/refinegems/.github/CONTRIBUTING.md

 Useful contributions include:

-- bug reports with reproducible examples;
+- Bug reports with reproducible examples;
-- fixes for Python code, command line workflows, documentation, examples, and packaging;
+- Fixes for Python code, command-line workflows, documentation, examples, and packaging;
-- new or improved model curation and analysis functionality;
+- New or improved model curation and analysis functionality;
-- tests that describe expected behaviour or prevent regressions;
+- Tests that describe expected behaviour or prevent regressions;
-- clearer docstrings, tutorials, and Read the Docs pages;
+- Clearer docstrings, tutorials, and Read the Docs pages;
-- corrections to existing media database behaviour or documentation;
+- Corrections to existing media database behaviour or documentation;
-- feature ideas, architecture discussions, and reviews of open pull requests.
+- Feature ideas, architecture discussions, and reviews of open pull requests.

 Small contributions are valuable.
 If you are unsure whether a change belongs in the project, open an issue or discussion before investing too much time.